3 Best Places to Visit in Thailand for First-time Travelers

 2. Ayutthaya – with Historic Archaeological Sites and Ancient Buddhist Temples

 An hour away from Bangkok, Ayutthaya, Thailand’s old capital city, is a UNESCO world heritage site.
-One can explore vast historic archaeological sites and ancient Buddhist temples, which are testaments to the grandeur of the old city before it was attacked and destroyed by the Burmese in the 18th century.
+One can explore vast historic archaeological sites and ancient Buddhist temples.
+They are testaments to the grandeur of the old city before it was attacked and destroyed by the Burmese in the 18th century.

-I did a one-day guided tour in Ayutthaya through a travel agency, which was an enjoyable experience.
-I was able to take in information about the place and learn some of its histories because of a helpful tour guide who explained the sites we visited.
+I did a one-day guided tour in Ayutthaya through a travel agency.
+It was an enjoyable experience.
+I was able to take in information about the place.
+I also learned some of its histories because of a helpful tour guide who explained the sites we visited.

 When in Ayutthaya, you must not miss visiting the Ayutthaya Historical Park.
 Located in the center of the city, this most visited site in Ayutthaya is a testament to ancient Thailand’s former glory.
 Ruins of massive temples are the mark of a previous empire dedicated to craftsmanship and religion.
 These ruins reflect the Thais’ dedication to Buddha and his teachings.